jcorporation/myGPIOd/README.md

 **/etc/mygpiod.d/5.out**
 ```
+# Configuration file for GPIO 5 as output
 # Set the GPIO to active
 value = active
 ```

 **/etc/mygpiod.d/6.out**
 ```
+# Configuration file for GPIO 6 as output
 # Set the GPIO to inactive
 value = inactive
 ```

 **/etc/mygpiod.d/7.in**
 ```
+# Configuration file for GPIO 7 as input
 # Request the falling event
 event_request = falling